Friday, January 22, 2010

 Today is the 37th anniversary of Roe v.
 Wade, which gives me the perfect excuse to post about the following: if you live in Virginia, you can now purchase a pro-choice license plate!
 Before they can go into production, however, at least 350 need to be pre-ordered.
 The deadline has been extended, so please consider purchasing one.
 Portions of the proceeds will go to Planned Parenthood Advocates of Virginia, which works to ensure that individuals and families have the freedom, information, and ability to make their own informed reproductive choices.

 Virginia has offered specialty "Choose life" license plates since last year, selling more than 1,600 of them, with portions of their processing fees going to Heartbeat International, a Christian group that distributes the money to pregnancy resource centers across the state.
-NARAL Pro-Choice Virginia just concluded a year-long investigation into 52 of these centers,
+NARAL Pro-Choice Virginia just concluded a year-long investigation into 52 of these centers, finding that 38 do not have medically trained or supervised personnel on staff, and that two-thirds of the centers provided "some degree of medically erroneous information."

 Here are some examples of the "erroneous information" these centers have been giving women.
 Not only is this video frightening, it's also absolutely infuriating that these places that purport to have the best interests of women in mind can take advantage of women in crisis in such a flagrant fashion: